laughtersec/GOAD/README.md

 ## Solution
 - Use VMware, set the network adapters manually.
 Works like a charm.
 - Make sure you DON'T clone the repo on the UNIX filesystem.
-Clone it on your Windows NTFS drive, otherwise the VMX files of your VM won't open in VMware.
+Clone it on your Windows NTFS drive, otherwise the VMX files of your VMs won't open in VMware.

 ## Description
 GOAD is a pentest active directory LAB project.